BorgwardtLab/reComBat/README.md

 ## Optional arguments

-The `reComBat` cclass has the following optional arguments:
+The `reComBat` class has the following optional arguments:

   - `parametric` : `True` or `False`.
 Choose between the parametric or non-parametric version of the empirical Bayes method.
   By default, this is `True`, i.e. the parametric method is performed.
 Note that the non-parametric method has a longer run time than the parametric one.